 Existing assets such as cash in bank accounts, stocks, bonds, and real estate work off centralized ledgers where your ownership is entrusted to a centralized custodian.
 In the centralized world, custodians can reverse transactions in the event of an unauthorized withdrawal.

-However, with this power they can also freeze access, steal from you, or be victims of theft themselves as proven time and time again with data breaches like the Target hacks, Equifax hacks, Playstation hacks, etc. More insidiously, they can use perfectly legal techniques like Rehypothecation to duplicate the same assets over and over again with multiple institutions laying claim to the same underlying asset.
+However, with this power they can also freeze access, steal from you, or be victims of theft themselves as proven time and time again with data breaches like the Target hacks, Equifax hacks, Playstation hacks, etc. More insidiously, they can use perfectly legal techniques like Rehypothecation to duplicate the same assets over and over again with multiple institutions laying claim to the same underlying collateral.

 Public and Private Keys